mehulagg/gitlab_test/doc/user/packages/container_registry/index.md

 ## Troubleshooting the GitLab Container Registry

+## Known Issues

+### Can't Delete Image in Web UI

+Currently there is an open [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/19521) with deleting images in the Web UI failing.
+[Workarounds](https://gitlab.com/gitlab-org/gitlab/-/issues/19521#possible-workarounds) for this issue are included in the issue description.

 ### Docker connection error

 A Docker connection error can occur when there are special characters in either the group,